Hazel tree

 The Interact Club of Hazelwood Gwinnett gives students who are 12 - 18 years old an opportunity to engage in service projects.
 This club is affiliated with Rotary International and sponsored by the Rotary Club of Lawrenceville.

-Theatre Club
+Drama Club

-The Hazelwood Prep Theatre Club offers the opportunity to perform in two shows a year.
+The Hazelwood Prep Drama Club offers the opportunity to perform in two shows a year.
 The first is a fall Radio Play and the second will be a spring presentation of Alice in Wonderland.
 Audition details coming soon.

 Vivid Stage Spotlights